k8up-io/k8up/README.md

 * `BACKUP_RESTARTPOLICY` set the RestartPolicy for the backup jobs.
 According to the [docs](https://kubernetes.io/docs/concepts/workloads/controllers/jobs-run-to-completion/) this should be `OnFailure` for jobs that terminate, default: `OnFailure`
 * `BACKUP_METRICBIND` set the bind address for the prometheus endpoint, default: `:8080`
 * `BACKUP_PROMURL` set the operator wide default prometheus push gateway, default `http://127.0.0.1/`
+* `BACKUP_BACKUPCOMMANDANNOTATION` set the annotation name where the backup commands are stored, default `appuio.ch/backupcommand`

 You only need to adjust `BACKUP_IMAGE` everything else can be left default.